-Although it is assumed that the ponds would be sufficiently dry during the beginning of the construction season and that active draining or dewatering of pond bottoms would be unnecessary, limited installation of cofferdams and dewatering of small portions of the pond would be necessary for installing water control structures.
+Although, it is assumed that the ponds would be sufficiently dry during the beginning of the construction season and that active draining or dewatering of pond bottoms would be unnecessary, limited installation of cofferdams and dewatering of small portions of the pond would be necessary for installing water control structures.

-Construction is expected to begin in the summer or fall of 2017.
+Construction is expected to begin in 2018.
 Some of the construction activities could take place concurrently or in tandem, with multiple crews to achieve project goals.
 A preliminary estimate shows that construction would be completed over approximately a 16-month period over 2 construction seasons, assuming all upland fill material would be available.
 This estimate is based on the assumption that some heavy construction activities would be permitted to occur during the restricted work window for nesting bird habitat under implemented avoidance and minimization measures including the presence of a biological monitor.

-2.5 Operations and Maintenance
+2.11 Operations and Maintenance

-Aside from the monitoring and management activities of the SBSP Restoration Project Adaptive Management Plan (AMP) (Appendix C) (also available as Appendix D of the 2007 Final EIS/R) and continued maintenance of the existing UPRR track, no other operations and maintenance activities would occur at the Island Ponds.
+Aside from the monitoring and management activities of the SBSP Restoration Project Adaptive Management Plan (AMP) (Appendix B) (also available as Appendix D of the 2007 Final EIS/R) and continued maintenance of the existing UPRR track, no other operations and maintenance activities would occur at the Island Ponds.
 The existing and newly proposed breaches would scour from hydraulic action and would gradually widen until equilibrium with the tidal flux is reached.
 Most levees would be allowed to degrade naturally; however, the levee containing the existing railroad track would be maintained by the UPRR to allow the continued use of the tracks.
 Ongoing monitoring and studies to track the progress of these ponds toward restoration as tidal marsh would be a component of the continued implementation of the AMP.

-The USFWS would continue to operate and maintain the ponds in accordance with various Refuge operations and maintenance permits, the AMP and other ongoing management practices that have been in place since the implementation of Phase 1 actions.
+The USFWS would continue to operate and maintain the ponds in accordance with various Refuge operations and maintenance permits, the AMP and other ongoing management practices that have been in place since the implementation of Phase 1 actions, which includes minimal operation of the reversible armored notch in the southeast corner of Pond A8 as necessary.
 Phase 2 would not involve changing these ongoing management practices during or after the construction activities described above.
-The habitat transition zones that would be placed in Phase 2 may occasionally need maintenance such as removing invasive plant species and native plant revegetation, which would be performed in accordance with existing Refuge policies and practices for doing so.
+The habitat transition zones that would be placed in Phase 2 may occasionally need maintenance such as removing invasive plant species, which would be performed in accordance with existing Refuge policies and practices for doing so.

 Operations and maintenance activities would continue to follow and be determined by various Refuge operations and maintenance permits, applicable county operations, and the AMP.
-PG&E would continue to operate and maintain its infrastructure, which would occur in coordination with the Refuge staff to ensure consistency with the operations and maintenance of the pond cluster.
-The City of Mountain View would continue to operate and maintain its properties that are adjacent to the pond cluster, and these activities would also occur in coordination with the Refuge staff.
+PG&E would continue to operate and maintain its infrastructure, which would occur in coordination with the Refuge managers to ensure consistency with the operations and maintenance of the pond cluster.
+The City of Mountain View would continue to operate and maintain its properties that are adjacent to the pond cluster, and these activities would also occur in coordination with the Refuge managers.

 Periodic maintenance of the pond infrastructure would be required following construction.

-Maintenance activities would require a staff person to travel to the pond cluster regularly to perform activities such as mowing, invasive plant control, and vandalism repairs.
-Predator management activities may occur throughout the year.
+Maintenance activities would require a maintenance staff person to travel to the pond cluster one or two times a week to perform activities such as predator control, invasive plant control, and vandalism repairs.
 AMP monitoring activities would also occur, which would require additional workers (e.g., staff, consultants) to access the pond clusters.
 The frequency of visits to the pond cluster to conduct AMP monitoring activities would depend on the actual activities and would vary by season (e.g., during the bird breeding season there may be more trips to the site than during the non-breeding season).